Promoting the Health of Women Throughout Their Lives

 Areas of Focus

-In collaboration with partners at UT Health Austin, Ascension Seton, CommUnity Care Health Centers, Reproductive Medicine Associates of Texas and others, the Department of Women’s Health is committed to delivering value-based programs with a person- and family-centered approach.
+In collaboration with partners at UT Health Austin, Ascension Seton, CommUnity Care Health Centers and others, the Department of Women’s Health is committed to delivering value-based programs with a person- and family-centered approach.
 Areas of clinical focus include general obstetrics and gynecology, gynecologic oncology, maternal-fetal medicine, urogynecology and female pelvic medicine and reconstructive surgery, family planning and reproductive endocrinology and infertility.